vele616/monorepo/packages/jobboard/website/content/jobs/wordpress-technical-support-at-wp-rocket-wp-media-XKuyd.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/wp-media"
 companyWebsite: "http://wp-media.me/"
-summary: "WP Media wishes to hire a new wordpress technical support at wp rocket.
-If you have 5 weeks per year, consider applying."
+summary: "WP Media wishes to hire a new Wordpress Technical Support.
+If you have an excellent understanding of HTML and PHP, and know some JavaScript, consider applying."
 summaryBackup: "Excited about #wordpress, #javascript, #php?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 ## Description